Two days on the Shuya River. Rafting

 • Day 1 - The beginning of the alloy: Ignolskaya HPP — port.
 Kenyakoski — por.
 Valoyne — por.
 Sarikoski — por.
 Kumio

-Under the spire of the Petrozavodsk railway station, you will be met by an escort with a sign (according to the arrival time of train No. 18 Moscow — Petrozavodsk).
+Under the steeple of the Petrozavodsk railway station, you will be greeted by an escort with a sign (according to the arrival time of train No. 18 Moscow — Petrozavodsk).

-To get ready for a great adventure right away, we go to a restaurant for breakfast
+To immediately set yourself up for a great adventure, we go to a restaurant for breakfast.

-Breakfast will be to the taste of any traveler — a buffet is at your service.
+Breakfast will appeal to any traveler — the buffet is at your service.

 We get acquainted with the accompanying person and other members of the group, share our first impressions of Karelia.